-Wingover

-8.5 Family 0.0

-Review criteria Chapter 8.

-Quarter-Clover

-8.5 Family 0.1

-Review criteria Chapter 8.

-Hammerheads

-8.5 Family 5

-A small amount of wing slide is common.
+Wingover Review criteria Chapter 8.
+8.5 Family 0.0 Quarter-Clover Review criteria Chapter 8.
+8.5 Family 0.1 Hammerheads A small amount of wing slide is common.
 Wing slide is not an automatic zero and should receive a deduction proportionate to the severity.

-Tailslides

-8.5 Family 6

-Expect extremely small amounts of tail slide and little or no penduluming after the slide.
+8.5 Family 5 Tailslides Expect extremely small amounts of tail slide and little or no penduluming after the slide.
 No deduction if the slide is visible.

-Rolls
+8.5 Family 6 Rolls All rolls, including snap and super slow rolls, are judged on exactly the same criteria as power rolls.
 8.5 Family 9

-All rolls, including snap and super slow rolls, are judged on exactly the same criteria as power rolls.
+OFFICIAL CONTEST RULES